 Crafts and Knacks

-We can gain further insight into Plato’s account of crafts by examining how he distinguishes them from pseudo-crafts, or knacks (emperia), in the Gorgias.
+We can gain further insight into Plato’s account of crafts by examining how he distinguishes them from pseudo-crafts, or knacks (empeiriai), in the Gorgias.
 Socrates and Gorgias, a famous instructor of rhetoric, are discussing whether rhetoric is a craft.
 Socrates asks Gorgias what the characteristic activity of rhetoric is (447c-449d).
 Gorgias says that rhetoric aims at persuading, but not educating, people about matters of justice (454c-455a).
 Indeed, the rhetorician can persuade non-experts better than an actual expert can (456b-c), and hence there is no need for the rhetorician to actually learn anything other than how to persuade (459b-c).

 Socrates doesn’t think that what Gorgias has described is an actual craft because it lacks a rational account (454c-455a, 462b-c, 465a, 500e-501b): those who practice rhetoric cannot explain the nature and cause of rhetoric’s object (justice), they can only appear to aim at justice.
 Instead, Socrates argues that rhetoric is a knack, which is done from habit, experience, and memory (462c, 463a, 464c).
 Socrates argues that knacks are parasitic on actual crafts.
 For instance, the knack of pastry baking imitates the craft of medicine, the knack of cosmetics imitates the craft of gymnastics, and the knack of rhetoric imitates the craft of justice (465b-c).

-These examples are a little odd: it seems unlikely that the pastry baker is trying to imitate a physician.
 In saying that a knack imitates a craft, Socrates means that a knack aims at the appearance of a good that relates to the end of the craft that it imitates.
-The point of gymnastics (a craft) is to make the body healthy, strong, and beautiful, while the point of cosmetics (a knack) is to make the body appear beautiful, not actually be beautiful.
-Pastry baking, similarly, appeals to what appears good for us because of how pleasant pastries are to eat, but pastries don’t actually benefit our health, while medicine aims at what is actually good for one’s health.
-Similarly, rhetoric in a law court, merely aims at the appearance of justice, without actually bringing about justice.
-Thus, cosmetics, pastry baking, and rhetoric aim at the appearance of good things (beauty, health, and justice, respectively), but do not actually bring these things about, since these knacks are not based on what actually causes beauty and health.
-Unlike crafts, then, knacks do not necessarily bring about something good
+The point of gymnastics (a craft) is to make the body healthy, strong, and beautiful, while the point of cosmetics (a knack) is to make the body appear beautiful, but not actually be beautiful.
+Similarly, rhetoric in a law court, merely aims at the appearance of justice, not justice itself.
+Thus, unlike crafts, knacks do not necessarily bring about something good.

-In merely aiming at the apparent good of a craft, knacks essentially pander to popular opinion—something entirely external to the activity itself.
-Since popular opinions fluctuate, knacks lack a rational account—what explains why something is good will change depending on the audience.
+In merely aiming at the apparent good of a craft, knacks pander to popular opinion, and since popular opinion fluctuates, knacks lack a rational account: what explains why something is good will change depending on the audience.
 In contrast, since crafts have goods internal to them—goods that do not depend on the judgment of others—they have a rational structure.
-As Terrance Irwin explains,

-Might a pastry-cook or a fashion-designer not be able to say what reliably pleases his customers and how he produces it?
-But he could not say what features of his product make it the right one, apart from its effects on the customers.
-This is why someone with a knack has only habit, experience, and memory (see 462c).
-(1979: 210).

-Because knacks lack a systematic account, they cannot be taught in any real sense; instead, they are more or less just a skill one develops a feel for.
+Because knacks lack a systematic account, they cannot be taught in any real sense; instead, they are more or less just a skill one develops a knack for.

 Taking stock we see that: